 Distraction is the key disadvantage here.
 Working from home means your family members will be loitering around freely, disturbing you from an important call with your clients.
 Then the television noise, the ramblings of people, etc. all these are enough to get you distracted.
 And if you cook food on your own, then you need to get out of your desk multiple times.
 This means less productivity and more distractions.

 These are a few pros and cons of having a home-based catering business.
-I would still say home-based catering business is an excellent idea, especially if you are a newbie.
+I would still say a home-based catering business is an excellent idea, especially if you are a newbie.
 You can always upgrade based on skills and profit.
-What is your opinion about home-based catering business?
+What is your opinion about a home-based catering business?
 Do share.